PolyLiYJ/StyleGuard/README.md

 For convenient testing, we have provided a split set of one subject in CelebA-HQ at `./data/CelebA-HQ/103` as the Anti-dreambooth does.

 ## How to run
+The below script is designed to demonstrate the entire process of using StyleGuard for protecting artistic styles against style mimicry attacks.
+It includes steps to generate protective noises using StyleGuard, using Noise Upscaler to try to remove the protective noises, and then fine-tuning a model (DreamBooth) on these "denoised" examples.
+The final step involves generating test images to verify the effectiveness of the defense.

 To defense Stable Diffusion version 1.4 (default), you can run
 ```